-In this study, researchers looked at vitamin D concentrations in 198 healthy adults at the end of the summer (3rd week of Sept) and then monthly during the fall and winter in 2009-2010; the patients were blinded to what was being measured so they did not know their vitamin D concentration were being tested.
+In this study, researchers looked at vitamin D concentrations in 198 healthy adults at the end of the summer (3rd week of Sept) and then monthly during the fall and winter in 2009-2010; the patients were blinded to what was being measured so they did not know their vitamin D concentration was being tested.

-At each monthly visit, subjects were asked about their medication use, herbal products, vitamin, mineral and other supplements use and if they received the 2009/2010 flu vaccine; no differences were reported among participants.
+At each monthly visit, subjects were asked about their medication use, herbal products, vitamin, mineral, and other supplements use and if they received the 2009/2010 flu vaccine; no differences were reported among participants.
 Those who reported and presented with symptoms were swabbed for viral identification/confirmation.

-New respiratory infections in participants were tracked along with their blood levels of vitamin D. Researchers wanted to know how vitamin D levels at the end of the summer and throughout the fall and winter influenced the length of time it took to developing a respiratory infection, as well as, determine how many of the subjects didn’t get sick.
+New respiratory infections in participants were tracked along with their blood levels of vitamin D. Researchers wanted to know how vitamin D levels at the end of the summer and throughout the fall and winter influenced the length of time it took to develop a respiratory infection, as well as, determine how many of the subjects didn’t get sick.

 There was a clinically significant, two-fold (halved) lower risk of developing a respiratory infection with vitamin D concentrations of 95 nmol/L (38 ng/ml) or more.
 The effect size was so large that it was shown to be statistically significant (i.e. we can confidently accept the results) even though the sample size was small.

 It’s important to note that those who maintained high levels of vitamin D concentrations throughout the fall and winter were taking supplements.
-Vitamin D concentration in the blood is normally reduced by half every 8 weeks or so, something called ‘half life’ so even those who leave the summer with a robust amount of vitamin D in their blood will be deficient by the end of December.
+Vitamin D concentration in the blood is normally reduced by half every 8 weeks or so, something called ‘half-life’ so even those who leave the summer with a robust amount of vitamin D in their blood will be deficient by the end of December.

 The author’s concluded that “maintenance of a 25-hydroxyvitamin D serum concentration of 95 nmol/L (38 ng/ml) or higher should significantly reduce the incidence of acute viral respiratory tract infections and the burden of illness caused thereby, at least during the fall and winter in temperate zones [i.e. north of 37 degrees latitude see map below]